 What is the implied condition in this extract?
 I would look at other sites too for good ideas.

-5 Complete the gaps in this dialogue with will or would or the reduced forms '// and 'd where appropriate.
+Complete the gaps in this dialogue with will or would or the 5 reduced forms 'll and 'd where appropriate.

-- A What ..... you do when you finish your diploma? - B I \\\\\\ like to take a course in multimedia. - A How long ...... that take? - B If I choose the certificate, it ...... take 6 months but if I chose the master's, it ...... take a full year. - A What ...... be the advantage of the master's? - A When ...... you decide?
+- What1 you do when you finish your diploma? А

+- I2 like to take a course in multimedia.
+B

+- How long3 that take? А

+- If I choose the certificate, it4 take 6 months but if I В chose the master's, it5 take a full year.

+- What6 be the advantage of the master's?
+A

+- I guess I7 have better job prospects. В

+- When8 you decide?
+A

+- It depends on my finals.
+If I do well, I go for the В master's.

-6 Link these statements using an appropriate time clause.
-Refer to Unit 13, Language Work, if you need help.
+Link these statements using an appropriate time clause.
+Refer 6 to Unit 13, Language Work, if you need help.

-- a You click the mouse pointer on the file.
+- You click the mouse pointer on the file.
+1 a

-b It is highlighted.
+- It is highlighted. b

-- 2 a You cannot save a file.
+- You cannot save a file.
+2 a

-- b You name it.
+- You name it. b

-- 3 a The files are transferred.b The transfer is graphically displayed.
+- The files are transferred.
+3 а

+- The transfer is graphically displayed. b

-- 4 a Remove any floppies.
+- Make sure you have all the details of your set up.
+4 a

-- b You close down the computer.
+- You phone the help line. b

-- 5 a The OK button is clicked.
+- The OK button is clicked.
+5 а

-- b The copying process begins.
+- The copying process begins. b

-- 6 a The percentage of file transferred is displayed.

-- b Your browser downloads from the Internet.
+- The percentage of file transferred is displayed.
+6 a Your browser downloads from the Internet. b

-- 7 a The virus is not activated.
+- The virus is not activated.
+7 а

-- b You open the infected file.
+- You open the infected file. b

-- 8 a You repair a PC.
+- You repair a PC.
+8 a

-- b Ensure the machine is disconnected.
+- Ensure the machine is disconnected. b

-- 9 a Don't open an email attachment.
+- Don't open an email attachment.
+9 a

-- b You have virus-checked it.
+- You have virus-checked it. b

-- 10 a You add memory.
+- You add memory.
+10 a

-- b Change the BIOS settings.
+- Change the BIOS settings. b

-WORD STUDY 7 Definitions and collocations Fill in the gap in these defir itions.
+7 Definitions and collocations Fill in the gap in these definitions.
 Check your answers with Unit 11, Task 4.

-1 A is an interface enabling dissimilar networks to communicate.
-2 A is a hardware and software combination used to connect the same type of networks.
-3 A is a network transmission path handling major data traffic.
-4 A is a special computer directing messages when several networks are linked.
-5 A is a number of computers and peripherals linked together.
-6 A is a network connecting computers over a small distance such as within a company.
-7 A is a powerful computer storing data shared by all the clients in the network.
-8 A is a network computer used for accessing a service on a server.
-9 A is a simple computer comprising a processor and memory, display, keyboard, mouse and hard drives only.
-10 A is an electronic device connecting all the data cabling in a network.
-0 8 with Link each word in column A with a word which it often occurs from column B. In some cases, more than one link is possible.
-A В 2 -
+- 1 A is an interface enabling dissimilar networks to communicate. - 2 A is a hardware and software combination used to connect the same type of networks. - 3 A is a network transmission path handling major data traffic. - 4 A is a special computer directing messages when several networks are linked. - 5 A is a number of computers and peripherals linked together. - 6 A is a network connecting computers over a small distance such as within a company. - 7 A is a powerful computer storing data shared by all the clients in the network. - 8 A is a network computer used for accessing a service on a server. - 9 A is a simple computer comprising a processor and memory, display, keyboard, mouse and hard drives only. - 10 A is an electronic device connecting all the data cabling in a network.

+8 Link each word in column A with a word which it often occurs with from column B. In some cases, more than one link is possible.

+Colu umn A Column B

+1 bulletin board

 2 domain button

 3 file engine

 4 graphical link

 5 mobile map

 6 search message

 7 site name

 8 synchronous page

 9 text phone

 10 web transmission

-9 Work in pairs, A and B. You both have information about some websites.
+Work in pairs, A and B. You both have information about some 9 websites.
 Find out if your partner can suggest a website to help you with your problems.
 He or she may not have an answer to all your problems.

-Student A Website information and problems are on page 186.Student B Website information and problems are on page 192.
+Website information and problems are on page 186.
+Student A Website information and problems are on page 192.
+Student B